input-output-hk/engineering/blog/2022-12-05-ghc-js-backend-merged.md

 ## Why Haskell?

-Other languages such as PureScript target Javascript and provide a programmer experience close to Haskell's.
-The benefit of using Haskell instead is code
-sharing: frontend is Haskell code compiled to Javascript and backend is Haskell code compiled to machine code.
-In particular the (de)serialization code (e.g. from/to JSON) is shared and can't get out of sync between the frontend and the backend.
+Other languages such as [PureScript](https://www.purescript.org/) target Javascript and provide a programmer experience close to Haskell's.
+The benefit of using Haskell instead is code sharing: frontend is Haskell code compiled to Javascript and backend is Haskell code compiled to machine code.
+In particular the (de)serialization code (e.g. from/to JSON) is shared and cannot get out of sync between the frontend and the backend.

 A lot of IOG code is written in Haskell.
 Duplicating some of this code into some other language(s) would be a maintenance burden.
 That's why we invested into